-When provided for in the Statute, the Court of Justice may also sit in plenary session.
+When provided for in the Statute, the Court of Justice may also sit as a full Court.'

 The Court of Justice shall be assisted by eight Advocates-General.
 Should the Court of Justice so request, the Council, acting unanimously, may increase the number of Advocates-General.